Charles Macune: Later years

-His participation in the Populist movement at an end, Charles Macune remained in Washington, DC, as the editor of the Evening Star until 1895.
+His participation in the Populist movement at an end, Charles Macune remained in Washington, D.C., as the editor of the Evening Star until 1895.
 He then returned to Cameron, Texas, with his wife and six children and established a short-lived newspaper there.
 Upon the failure of that publication, Macune gained a state license to practice law and in 1896 he opened a legal practice in Beaumont.
 This was followed in 1900 by a move back to Central Texas and a return to the practice of medicine for a brief interval.

 Macune began to study for a position in the ministry of the Methodist church and in June 1901 he was licensed to preach.
 Macune accepted his first Methodist pastorate at Copperas Cove, Texas, in 1902.
 He spent the rest of his working life as a preacher in a series of small Southwestern towns, including a brief missionary stint in Mexico.

-Macune retired to Fort Worth, Texas, where he died on November 3, 1940 at the age of 89.
+Macune retired to Fort Worth, Texas, where he died on November 3, 1940, at the age of 89.